cgat-developers/ruffus/doc/implementation_notes.rst

                 list_input_param_to_file_name_list()

-            This is done at the iterator level because the combinatorics decorators do not have just a list of input parameters (But combinatios, permutations, products of input parameters etc) but a list of lists of input parameters.
+            This is done at the iterator level because the combinatorics decorators do not have just a list of input parameters (They have combinations, permutations, products of input parameters etc) but a list of lists of input parameters.

             transform, collate, subdivide => list of strings. combinatorics / product       => list of lists of strings